Jacksonville, Kansas – Extinct in Neosho County

 A post office was established on July 8, 1867, with Marion L. McCaslin as postmaster.
 Once the second-largest town in Neosho County, it had houses, streets, a schoolhouse, shops, and a Main Street.
 There were two sawmills within a mile of the town.

-Its growth, at first, was somewhat rapid and encouraging and, at one time, was second in size and importance among the towns of Neosho County.
+At first, its growth was somewhat rapid and encouraging.
+At one time, it was second in size and importance among the towns of Neosho County.
 At that time, it had several stores, a hotel, two blacksmith shops, a shoe and harness shop, and several good residential buildings.

 “The town is but little over a year old and is improving rapidly, having a little less than 600 population.
 There are six stores, a cabinet shop, carpenter and blacksmith shops, and boot and shoe shops, all of which give the place a lively appearance.
 We have a hotel which would do credit to larger towns, besides a good post office.